 Tottenham have not featured in Europe's premier club competition since the 2010-11 season, when they reached the quarter-finals under Harry Redknapp.

 Sherwood believes his side should be one of the sides competing for a Champions League berth, but conceded the form of sides around them makes doing so a difficult proposition.

 "Realistically, we should be in and amongst it but it's not easy is it?
-There's a lot of top teams in there and no-one seems to be giving any leeway," he mused.
+There's a lot of top teams in there and no-one seems to be giving any leeway.

 "I keep looking at the results thinking 'surely they're going to drop points here today' and they don't seem to be doing it.
 It's going to go right down to the wire - it's about keeping that consistency and belief."